Shubham-Prabhu/portfolio/final_project_Shubham.md

 a) https://www.healthline.com/health/leading-causes-of-death <br />
 I will be using this website to web-scrap the data related to deaths caused and the reasons behind it and use this data for my first visualisation. <br />
 b) https://www.cdc.gov/nchs/data/databriefs/db322_table.pdf#page=1 <br />
-I will be using this website to get the necessary information showing what percentage of poeple in United States consume fast-food on a daily basis and further categorise them into various categories.
+I will be using this website to get the necessary information showing what percentage of poeple in United States consume fast-food on a daily basis and further categorise them into various categories.<br />
+I will be using both these sources to create various charts that show how obesity is one the leading reason behind deaths, and how various factors come into play for various people who consume fast-food on a daily basis, which is one of the leading reasons behind obesity.

 #### Platform
 I will be using Shorthand platform for my final project.
 I will be using multiple visualisations to form a story that I want to tell as I have mentioned above. <br />
-I will also be using Tableau and FLourish to visualise the datasets and make various visualisations on the same. <br />
+I will also be using Tableau and Flourish to visualise the datasets and make various visualisations on the same. <br />
-With the help of these visualisation, I plan to depict a story flow for the issue of fast-food consumption and obesity.
+With the help of these visualisation, I plan to depict a story flow for the issue of fast-food consumption and obesity. <br />
+Shorthand will help me with creating the story flow needed for my final project / presentation, and visualisations in that story flow will be done using both Tableau and Flourish.

 #### Project Completion Process
 a) Data sources and the basic story line has been identified.<br />